LeeC0X/UMGCbootcamp/Howthewebworksexercise/Howthewebworksexercise/README.md

 - **What are the processes that happen when you type “http://somesite.com/some/page.html” into a browser?**

-    The browser convert the name address into an IP address using DNS and makes a request to that IP address.
+    The browser converts the name address into an IP address using DNS and makes a request to that IP address.
     The server sends a response in HTML, the success status code.
 The browser generate a DOM from that HTML and finds any other resources included.
     The browser makes another HTTP requests for those resources and receives response from the server.